ingo/ingo.github.io/_recipes/sticky_glazed_asian_beef_short_ribs.md

 ---
 author: Not Quite Nigella
 category: Entrees
-description: Hearty beef ribs flavored with Asian spices and a sticky glaze, perfect for a rainy winter day.
-Can be made on the stovetop, pressure cooker or slow cooker.
+description: Hearty beef short ribs braised until fall-apart tender in an Asian-inspired glaze of soy sauce, hoisin, chili garlic sauce, ginger and five spice.
+The ribs are lacquered with the sticky glaze for added flavor.
+Perfect cozy dish for a rainy winter day that can be made on the stovetop, pressure cooker or slow cooker.
-image: sticky_glazed_asian_beef_short_ribs.jpg
 original_title: Sticky Asian Beef Short Ribs
 size: 4-6 servings
 source: https://www.notquitenigella.com/2013/07/12/sticky-glazed-asian-beef-short-ribs/#recipe